Skip to main content

 caution

 Mitzu calculates retention in relative periods.
-For example, if the retention period is set to 4 weeks, users will be considered retained if they perform the retaining event between 21 and 28 days after the initial step.
+For example, if the retention period is set to 4 weeks, users are considered retained if they perform the retaining event between 21 and 28 days after the initial step.

 In other words, the retention period doesn't refer to calendar months or weeks.